-Boronia named after the Italian botanical enthusiast Francesco Borone (1769-1794), who accompanied many botanical expeditions.
+Boronia named after Francesco Borone (1769-1794), an Italian botanical enthusiast who accompanied many botanical expeditions and impressed Smith (person who described the genus) with his enthusiasm and ability.
 Pilosa from the Greek 'pilosus' meaning covered in long, soft hairs.
 Torquata from the Latin 'torquatus' meaning collared, alluding to the bands of hairs between the nodes.

 Distribution and status